The first time you see your puppy eating poop, you're shocked and disgusted; his cuteness factor drops through the floor!

 If you're picking up after your dog as soon as he's done his 'toilet', then he must be eating poo when you are out walking, I'm assuming, while he's off the lead.

-If you keep him on a lead until this problem has been resolved, he won't be able to eat poo.
+If you keep him on a lead until you can resolve this problem, he won't be able to eat poo.
 The less he feeds his 'habit', the sooner he forgets about it.

 Your alternative is to muzzle your dog while you're out walking.

-If your Cocker Spaniel is otherwise healthy and is not underweight (your vet can confirm this for you), there are one or two things you can do for him.
+If your Cocker Spaniel is otherwise healthy and is not underweight (your vet can confirm this for you), you can do one or two things for him.

 Change his wet food to dry kibble.
 You can read the reasons for doing so above.

-You could try adding pineapple to his food or pineapple juice to his water because it's said that it makes their poo taste less palatable (?).
+You could try adding pineapple to his food or water to make his poop taste less palatable - don't ask me how I know this!

 Split his meal allowance into two and feed him morning and evening to help keep that little tummy feeling full.

 Dogs eat poop for several reasons.
-If you haven't already, read the following article on Coprophagia (this is the term for dogs eating poop) for more information.
+If you haven't already, read the article on Coprophagia (the term for dogs eating poop) for more information.

 Just in case there's something that you've missed, this article will explain more about how to stop your dog from eating poop.